bldl/jspl/README.md

 **WARNING:** This feature is still experimental and not very user-friendly.

 The VSCode-Extension allows to create an experimental optimizer from the command palette.
 This optimizer has the original laboratory included, but comes with multiple new "tabs".
-In the weights tab, penalties can be assigned to the different concerns to indicate "how concerning" they are.
-In the optimize tab the optimize button can be clicked to automatically find an optimal selection of the values for every tweakable (proposition).
+In the weights tab, penalties can be assigned to the different issues to indicate "how severe" they are.
+In the optimize tab the optimize button can be clicked to automatically find an optimal selection of the values for every tweakable.
 This however requires a local python server to be run, that does the actual solving of the problem.
 Such a server can be found in the git repository in the file "scip-server".
 Using the optimizer might require you to disable CORS-checks, if the python server is run locally.